cruzjuan298/Syllabus-Scraper-V1/README.md

 - [Getting Started](#getting-started)
 - [Usage](#usage)
 - [Key-Notes](#key-notes)
--
 ## Introduction

 Chatgpt is changing the way we use technology.
 It's no doubt it's very useful and can be integrated in many ways.
-I had the idea of combining pdf parsing and the ChatGPT API to create an ai driven pdf scraper.
+I had the idea of combining pdf parsing and the ChatGPT API to create an AI-driven pdf scraper.

 ## Technologies Used
 JavaScript (Node.js), Express.js, pdf-parse library, OpenAI GPT-3 (API key required)